-7.3 Carbon Monoxide Alert
+7.3.
+Carbon Monoxide Alert

-When configured with an AV-Link and a Sentry ADS-B receiver, the AV-30-C will display Carbon Monoxide status and alerts.
+When configured with an AV-Link and a Sentry ADS-B receiver, the AV-30-E will display Carbon Monoxide status and alerts.

 Carbon Monoxide (CO) Status is an overlay that is pilot selectable.
 It will display "OK" for CO levels below 75ppm.
 At CO Levels between greater than or equal to 75ppm the numerical level will be displayed in yellow.
-At CO levels greater or equal to 200ppm the numerical level will be displayed in red and a red alert will appear.
-This alert may be dismissed by pressing the rotary knob.
+At CO levels greater or equal to 200ppm the numerical level will be displayed in red and a red alert will appear in the center of the AI.
+This alert may be dismissed by pressing the center knob.